Drakewell’s CTO, Shane Kempton, talks about how embracing a culture of innovation allows organizations to embrace Digital Transformation.

 How does this relate to Drakewell in Oil & Gas?

 Drakewell is top tech talent who understand oil and gas.

 First, we bridged the gap between IT and operations by having our engineers spending time at rigs, in shops, and in the back office.

 Next, we designed a clean, simple user experience in order to make their lives easier.

-Finally, we paired that with modern, scalable infrastructure and architecture to produce a platform and applications that meets the needs of both field personnel and enterprise IT.
+Finally, we paired that with modern, scalable infrastructure and architecture to produce a platform and applications that meet the needs of both field personnel and enterprise IT.

 Today, service companies and operators alike can leverage decades of work and learnings to bridge the gap between operations and IT in their own businesses or accelerate internal development projects by years.